This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Treatment for an ear infection

-may include medicines to decrease your child's pain or fever or medicine to treat an infection caused by bacteria.
-Ear tubes may be used to keep fluid from collecting in your child's ears.
-Your child may need these to help prevent frequent ear infections or hearing loss.
-During this procedure, the healthcare provider will cut a small hole in your child's eardrum.
+- Ear tubes are used to keep fluid from collecting in your child's ears.
+Your child may need these to help prevent ear infections or hearing loss.
+Ask your child's healthcare provider for more information on ear tubes.

 Care for your child at home: